By Brian Ellenbecker CFP®, EA®, CPWA®, CIMA®, CLTC®

 The most recent data we have is from the 2020 Social Security Trustees Report, which does not consider the impact of COVID.
-The 2021 report will have more insight on the impact of COVID to Social Security funding projections when it is released.
+The 2021 Social Security Trustees Report was released on August 31, 2021.

 Social Security benefits can be paid by a combination of two different buckets of money—payroll taxes collected and the Social Security trust fund.
 The 2020 report valued the trust fund at $2.9 trillion and is comprised entirely of special treasury bonds issued by the US government.
 The unique part of these bonds is that they are redeemable at par, on demand.
 This means that the value of the bonds does not fluctuate and can be redeemed for face value at any point.

 Currently, Social Security benefits are paid to beneficiaries through a combination of payroll taxes collected and the interest earned on the bonds held in the trust fund.
-The report projected that starting in 2021, payroll taxes and interest will NOT be enough to pay benefits and the Treasury will have to dip into the trust fund principal to pay benefits.
-This will continue until the trust fund is depleted in 2035.
-At that point, it is projected that payroll taxes could cover 79% of the promised benefits, which slowly declines until it hits a low of 73% in 2094.
-That is likely a worst-case scenario.
+The report projects that, starting in 2021, payroll taxes and interest will NOT be enough to pay benefits and the Treasury will have to dip into the trust fund principal to pay benefits.
+This will continue until the trust fund is depleted in 2034.
+At that point, it is projected that payroll taxes could cover 78% of the promised benefits, which slowly declines until it hits a low of 73% in 2095.

 Some of the most common solutions discussed include: